Virginie Razzano: 2010

-Razzano started her 2010 campaign at the ASB Classic, where she was seeded fifth.
+Razzano started her 2010 campaign at the Auckland Open, where she was seeded fifth.
 She defeated Monica Niculescu in the first round, but she lost in the second round to Kimiko Date-Krumm.
 She also fell 3–6, 0–6 to Daniela Hantuchová in the first round in Sydney.
 Razzano was seeded 18th at the Australian Open, but suffered another surprise defeat in the first round to Ekaterina Makarova.
 This caused her to fall out of the top 20 in the world rankings.
 Another first-round defeat followed in Paris, where she lost to Patty Schnyder.
 Razzano continued her season in Dubai where, as an unseeded player, she defeated Selima Sfar in the first round, before losing to world No. 22 and in-form Shahar Pe'er, in the second round.
 Due to her not defending her points from reaching the final the previous year, Razzano saw a huge change in her ranking as it fell to world No. 39.
-Razzano next competed at the BNP Paribas Open in Indian Wells, where she defeated Kristina Barrois, in the second round, before losing to 32nd seed Maria Kirilenko in the third round.
+Razzano next competed at Indian Wells where she defeated Kristina Barrois in the second round, before losing to 32nd seed Maria Kirilenko in the third.
 At the US Open, she beat Klara Zakopalova and upset 13th seed Marion Bartoli, before losing to former No. 1 Ana Ivanovic in the third round.

 2011

 Razzano started off the year losing in the second qualifying round to Vania King at the Brisbane International.

-Prior to the French Open's start, Razzano's fiancé and former coach Stephane Vidal died of a brain tumor.
+Prior to the French Open's start, Razzano's fiancé and former coach, Stephane Vidal, died of a brain tumor.
 She elected to play despite her loss, knowing that Vidal encouraged her to participate at Roland Garros.
 She met 24th-seeded Jarmila Gajdošová in the first round, but lost with a score of 3–6, 1–6.

 2012

 At the French Open, Razzano handed the No. 5 seed Serena Williams her first-ever singles first-round defeat in a Grand Slam tournament.
 Razzano came back from a set and 1–5 down in the second-set tie-break to emerge victorious in three sets.
 At the time, Razzano was ranked 106 places lower than Williams, who was the favourite for the title entering the tournament.
 She was up 5–0 in the final set at one point and needed eight match points to close out the match.
-She lost to Arantxa Rus in the second round in straight sets.
+She lost to Arantxa Rus in the second round, in straight sets.